SrijanBadhya/Debsoc/Running the PES Debsoc.md

 I heavily encouraged shitting on me personally, saying that it wouldn't affect their chances of getting in, and this led to the debates being incredibly entertaining and super fun for everyone involved (to the point where we were rolling on the floor laughing.)
 This motion feels incredibly fitting for the last day of recruitments.

 Video recording is optional.
-While itt makes for great lore, it decreases the chances of juniors being unhinged.
+While itt makes for great lore, it decreases the chances of juniors being completely unhinged.

 It feels incredibly fulfilling because the extent to which the juniors shit on you shows how comfortable they've gotten with you.